 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2022 analysis, UNC Charlotte is ranked #667 out of 2,576 schools in the nation that were analyzed for overall quality.
+According to College Factual's 2023 analysis, UNC Charlotte is ranked #316 out of 2,241 schools in the nation that were analyzed for overall quality.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when UNC Charlotte held the #667 spot on the Best Overall Colleges list.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.